top of page

 ARDORLEROCS

-The Gontthers, the Warriors of the Gods, were accompanied by large feline creatures called Arlierocs.
-Omnathar captured some of these creatures and completely transformed them, creating the Ardolerocs.
-The Ardolerocs did not have the same appearance as the Arlierocs and were aggressive and violent beasts.
-Over the Cycles, Nomenadhúrth crossed many of these creatures, forming an army of dark beasts.
-At a certain point, the Ardolerocs and their masters will meet in battle against the Gontthers and their Arlierocs.
+The Gontthers, Warriors of the Gods, were accompanied by large feline beasts known as Arlierocs.
+Omnathar captured some of these creatures and transformed them entirely, giving rise to the Ardolerocs.
+These Ardolerocs no longer resembled the Arlierocs; they became savage and violent beasts.
+Over the Cycles, Nomenadhúrth bred countless numbers of these creatures, amassing an army of beasts from the shadows.
+In time, the Ardolerocs and their masters would clash in battle against the Gontthers and their Arlierocs.

 BEASTS OF ÔSTD